Forec/light-applications/README.md

 * [**Markov-Speaking（马尔科夫链随机语言生成库）**](https://github.com/Forec/Markov-Speaking), written in `Python 2.7`, can generate English/Chinese random sentences based on the trainning file.
 * Capture [**Text-Cooccurrence（文本共现）**](https://github.com/Forec/text-cooccurrence) network from a novel and visualize it.
 * A simple [**File Transfer（文件传输/FTP）**](https://github.com/Forec/simple-go-ftp) tool, written in Golang 1.7.3.
-* [**Cloud Storage（云存储）**](https://github.com/Forec/cloud-storage), written in Golang 1.7.3, will be finished in one or two months, it will include a simple package for developing basic cloud storage server/client (Also includes a web server for non-client users and an app for android, that will be put in other repositories).
 * [**SYN flood（SYN洪水拒绝服务攻击）**](https://github.com/Forec/ddos-synflood), written in C++, using libnet.
 Support multi-threads.

 ## License